25th Premier's Awards for Health and Medical Research

-Since 1995, the Premier's Awards have been awarded annually in partnership with the Australian Society for Medical Research, to recognise the exceptional contributions made by early career health and medical researchers in their PhD studies.
+Since 1995, the Premier's Awards have been given annually to recognise the exceptional contributions made by early career health and medical researchers in their PhD studies.

 - Basic Science Researcher